VinothiniRamsingh/Penguin-Species-Prediction-App/README.md

-# 🤖 Machine Learning App:
+# 🤖 Penguin Species Prediction App:
 1. This is a machine learning app

 2. This is app builds as machine Learning model!